Our community road safety programs aim to provide all road users tools, techniques and training to be safe on all roads.

-- For further information or to book in your preschool sessions contact Kingston's Community Road Safety officer, Michelle Galileos on 9581 4372 or email firstname.lastname@example.org
+For further information on any of our programs or to book in an education session, contact Kingston's Community Road Safety officer on 1300 653 356 or email firstname.lastname@example.org.

 Trained child restraint fitters can help you to install your child restraint or booster seat properly.
 If a child restraint is not fitted properly it may not protect your child in a crash.

 Restraint fitting stations are available throughout the City of Kingston.
 Trained installers can fit your restraint, check that it is installed correctly or fit an anchorage point to your vehicle if you need one.

 Make sure you get the restraint fitter to show you how to fit the child restraint.
 This will help if you need to move the child restraint to another vehicle.

 Kingston's Preschool Road Safety Education program encourages road safety awareness for all three and four-year olds.
 The program is offered to preschool centres throughout Kingston.

 Our early learning program teaches preschoolers the 'Stop, Look, Listen, Think' process when crossing the road, how to use senses and visual cues to decide when a road is clear, and how to cross a pedestrian crossing safely with an adult.